trunghjieu2506/tp/docs/UserGuide.md

 - ```modify i/1 n/trip c/trip123```
 - ```modify i/1 a/5000```
 - This adds $500 to budget with index 1, on top of the current budget limit

+**Note**: changing the budget category will remove all its expenses.
+So do it wisely!

 ## Saving Management Commands